fmtr/tappack/README.md

 It performs the following:

-* Reads your project manifest file, with a list of dependency URLs (other `.tapp` files).
+* Reads your project manifest file (see below), with a list of dependency URLs (other `.tapp` files).
-* Downloads each, extracts and merges, in a subfolder, it into your own code.
+* Downloads each, extracts and merges them, in a subfolder, it into your own code.
 * Auto-generates an `autoexec.be` for your library that sets up all the relevant dependency paths.
 * Packages the whole structure into a `.tapp` file ready for deployment.